danbev/learning-v8/README.md

 ````
 Where Length is a method on the v8 String class.

 ### V8_EXPORT
 This can be found in quite a few places in v8 source code.
 For example:

     class V8_EXPORT ArrayBuffer : public Object {

 What is this?
-It is a preprocessor macro with look like this:
+It is a preprocessor macro which looks like this:

     #if V8_HAS_ATTRIBUTE_VISIBILITY && defined(V8_SHARED)
     # ifdef BUILDING_V8_SHARED